-Lake Somerville - 2008 Survey Report
+Lake Somerville - 2012 Survey Report

 For assistance with accessibility on any TPWD documents, please contact email@example.com

-Prepared by Jeff Henson and Mark Webb
+Prepared by Michael Homer Jr. and Mark Webb

 Inland Fisheries Division

-District 3-E, Bryan, Texas
+District 3-E, Snook, Texas

-Lake Somerville is an 11,456-acre flood control reservoir constructed by the U.S. Army Corps of Engineers on Yegua Creek in Burleson, Lee, and Washington Counties, Texas.
-Principle tributaries are Middle Yegua, West Yegua, and Nails Creeks.
+Lake Somerville is an 11,456-acre flood-control reservoir constructed by the U.S. Army Corps of Engineers on Yegua Creek in Burleson, Lee, and Washington counties, Texas.
+Principle tributaries are Middle Yegua, West Yegua, and Nails creeks.
 Lake Somerville has a drainage area of approximately 1,006 square miles and a shoreline length of 104 miles.

 - Exotic vegetation surveys will be conducted annually to monitor changes in hydrilla abundance.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-30-R-34 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-3 Inland Fisheries Division Monitoring and Management Program